 Mini Flats for Rent in Destiny Homes Estate, Lagos

 The average price of mini flats for rent in Destiny Homes Estate, Lagos is ₦500,000 per annum.
-The most expensive mini flat costs ₦700,000 per annum while the cheapest costs ₦300,000 per annum.
-There are 56 listings and 4 available mini flats for rent in Destiny Homes Estate, Lagos, Nigeria.
-The mini flats have been listed by estate agents who can be contacted using the contact information provided for each mini flat listing.
+The most expensive mini flat (room and parlour) costs ₦550,000 per annum while the cheapest costs ₦300,000 per annum.
+There are 100 listings and 4 available mini flats for rent in Destiny Homes Estate, Lagos, Nigeria.
+The mini flats have been listed by estate agents who can be contacted using the contact information provided for each mini flat (room and parlour) listing.
 The list can be filtered by price, furnishing and recency.

 The average price of mini flats for rent in Destiny Homes Estate, Lagos is ₦500,000 per annum.
-The most expensive mini flat costs ₦700,000 per annum while the cheapest costs ₦300,000 per annum.
+The most expensive mini flat (room and parlour) costs ₦550,000 per annum while the cheapest costs ₦300,000 per annum.

 Find out more